CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab7.1.md

 >**Note:** Once published the dataflow will refresh.
 This may take a few minutes.

 14. Select **rpt_Sales_Report** from the left menu bar to navigate back to the report.
-15. From the top menu select **Refresh.** Notice now in the Line chart there is data for May 2023.
-Also, notice the Sales amount and Units has increased.
+15. From the top menu select **Refresh**.
+Notice how in the Line chart there is data for May 2023.
+Also, notice the Sales amount and Units have increased.

     ![](../media/Lab_7.37.png)

 The Dataflows we have created in earlier labs are refreshed on schedule, data is ingested into the Lakehouse.
 The data model in the Lakehouse is updated and the reports are refreshed.
 We do not have to refresh the data model and report when each of the Dataflow refreshes.
 This is the advantage of Direct Lake.
 Let’s revisit the challenges that are listed in the problem statement:

-- **You need to refresh your dataset at least three times a day to accommodate the different update times for the different data sources.**
+- **You need to refresh your dataset at least three times a day to accommodate the different update times for the different data sources**.
 We solved this using Direct Lake.
-Each individual Dataflow is refreshed on its schedule.
-Dataset and report do not have to be refreshed.
+Each individual data flow is refreshed on its schedule.
+The dataset and report do not have to be refreshed.
-- **Your refreshes take a long time as you need to do a full refresh every time to capture any updates that happened to the source systems.**
+- **Your refreshes take a long time as you need to do a full refresh every time to capture any updates that happened to the source systems**.
 Again, we solved this using Direct Lake.
-Each individual Dataflow is refreshed on its schedule.
-Dataset and report do not have to be refreshed, so we do not have to worry about full refresh.
+Each individual data flow is refreshed on its schedule.
+The dataset and report do not have to be refreshed, so we do not have to worry about full refresh.
 - **Any errors in any of the data sources that you are pulling from will result in your dataset refresh breaking.
-A lot of times the employee file doesn’t upload on time resulting in your dataset refresh breaking.**
+A lot of times the employee file doesn’t upload on time resulting in your dataset refresh breaking**.
 Data Pipeline helps to solve this problem, by providing the ability to retry refresh on failure and at different intervals.
 - **It takes a very long time to make any changes to your data model as Power Query takes a long time to refresh your previews, given the large data sizes and complex transformations.**
 We noticed Dataflows are efficient and easy to make changes.
-Typically, preview in Dataflows do not take long to load.
+Typically, previews in Dataflows do not take long to load.
-- **vYou need a Windows PC to use Power BI Desktop even though the corporate standard is Mac.**
+- **You need a Windows PC to use Power BI Desktop even though the corporate standard is Mac**.
 Microsoft Fabric is a SaaS offering.
 All we need is a browser to access the service.
 We do not have to install any software on our desktops.

 # <a name="_toc152166246"></a>Clean up Lab environment